I have ADHD and Dyspraxia. macOS Monterey has changed my working life

 After almost eight years, macOS Monterey finally — finally! — changes that.
 Provided you have a machine running Apple Silicon, your voice dictation sessions can last indefinitely.
 No more derailed trains of thought.

 Reviews, of course, are subjective.
-Different groups will have a fundamentally different experience with products based on their own needs.
-It’s important to consider these when delving into the latest gadget or software release.
+Different groups will have a fundamentally different experience with products based on their needs.
+When delving into the latest gadget or software release, it’s important to consider these.

 - Apple will let you pick who gets your iCloud data if (when) you die